-GET https://syenite.ai/sitemap.xml returns an XML sitemap of the homepage, docs index, and all doc articles.
+GET https://syenite.ai/sitemap.xml returns an XML sitemap of the homepage, docs index, and all doc articles — including the MCP Server DeFi Tools Reference and the Build a DeFi AI Agent guide.
 Updated when new docs are added.
 Cache-Control: 1 hour.
 Submit this URL in GSC under Sitemaps after verifying the property.

 GET https://syenite.ai/robots.txt allows crawlers for / and /docs, disallows /dashboard and /metrics, and references the sitemap.
 Cache-Control: 24 hours.